keynmol/empirist/README.md

 ## Even farther future
 Integrate all this into a complete and generalised data-processing pipeline with all the commercial candy stuff included - Hadoop, Pig, Big Data etc.
 And then sell it to Netflix.

+## Development setup
+All significant pieces of code should be organised into python packages from the very beginning(it's easy and helps code distribution **A LOT**).
+So every module is being developed in its own directory where we run `watchmedo shell-command --patterns="*.py;" --recursive --command='python setup.py install'`

 ## Technical details